therecipe/qt/README.md

 This will skip most of the actions `qtdeploy` would take otherwise, such as running `qtmoc`, `qtminimal` and deploying your project.

-Note that this option is only available for the `desktop` target, and on windows it's mandatory to run the normal deployment at least once before using the `-fast` flag.
+Note that this option is only available for the `desktop` target, and it's mandatory to run the normal deployment at least once before using the `-fast` flag.

 Beside the option to use the `-fast` flag, you could also just use `qtrcc`, `qtmoc` and `qtminimal` manually with `go build`.